 The university published a form where students are encouraged to report individuals who are violated COVID-19 guidelines.

-The forms ask for the day the incident occured, the name of the individual(s) and to identify witnesses.
+The forms ask for the day the incident occurred, the name of the individual(s) and to identify witnesses.
 Students reporting are also required to identify the type of violation.

 - Indoor gathering of more than 25 individuals